idank/holykeebs-docs/guides/keyboard/killer-whale/index.md

 Follow the official guide ([left](https://github.com/Taro-Hayashi/KillerWhale/blob/main/leftside/3_SIDE_TRACKBALL.md), [right](https://github.com/Taro-Hayashi/KillerWhale/blob/main/rightside/3_SIDE_TRACKBALL.md)), and take note of these things:

 The pin headers are inserted on the bottom side of the PCB (where everything was soldered), with the long side going through the PCB.
 It's best to cut the pins on that side to be flush with the PCB before soldering.

+As mentioned before, you'll see SMD components in your trackball bag - solder them similarly to what's explained in the official guide.

 When assembling the trackball posts, if your kit came with printed ones, the build is a bit simpler and only requires threading a washer and a bearing into a 10mm M2 screw, secure the other side with a washer, spring washer and a nut.
 Repeat 2 more times.